-Home > Blog > How to become a correctional officer in California
+Home > Blog > How to Become a Correctional Officer in California

-by Susie on April 1, 2016 · 10:00 am
+by SJVC on April 1, 2016 · 10:00 am

 All responses to questions answered within the submitted PHS will be verified through the background investigation and Computerized Voice Stress Analyzer (CVSA) examination.
 Candidates will be scheduled for the Pre-Investigatory Interview (PII), which is the beginning of the Background Investigation (BI) process.
 The purpose of this recorded interview is to provide the opportunity to clarify information submitted by the candidate for the position applied.

 Candidates must go through a thorough background investigation prior to their appointment or training as a Correctional Peace Officer.
 Once a candidate’s background investigation has been cleared, the information is sent to the Psychological Screening Unit.
 Candidates will be scheduled for a written Peace Officer Psychological Evaluation (POPE).
 This evaluation consists of a series of questions candidates respond to based upon their personal preferences.
 The information will be used in the Oral POPE.

 Candidates also will be scheduled for a vision test.
 This test checks a candidate’s visual acuity and color vision.
 If the candidate does not have 20/20 vision in each eye, a written certification is required from an optometrist or ophthalmologist indicating that vision is correctable to 20/20 in each eye.

 In addition, candidates will be scheduled for an Employment Medical Examination.